| | |

 Of course!
 This recipe is easy to make ahead.
 Just toss it together and store in the fridge, covered, until you’re ready to enjoy it.

-If you made this recipe, give it a 5-star rating below and share a photo of your muffins on social media stories!
-Be sure to tag @plumbranchhome
+If you enjoyed this recipe, give it a 5-star rating below and share a photo on your social media stories!
+Be sure to tag @plumbranchhome.
+You can find our community on InstagramFacebookYouTube, and Pinterest (all @plumbranchhome)

 Recipe